skyrosa/bopart/README.md

 # Welcome to formEvent branch
-## this branch was created to develop the Event form
+## this branch was created to develop the Event form using react